HSLdevcom/ajoaikadata/README.md

 PULSAR_CONN_STR="pulsar://pulsar:6650"
 ```

-### With Pulsar (multiple microservices)
+### Without Pulsar (single dataflow)

-Pulsar setup launches several Bytewax applications.
-The whole data pipeline of Ajoaikadata is splitted into a few logical parts, like reading the data, parsing the data, and analyzing events from the message stream.
-Pulsar is used as a messaging platform between micsoservices.
+Application can be launched as a single dataflow, so that Pulsar is not needed.
+This is probably a better approach for batch processing, because the setup is lighter.

 Installation:
 ```